 Experience Sheffield Scholarships – Clearing and Adjustment

 We're offering 40 Experience Sheffield Scholarships worth £3,600 each.
-These awards are for home and EU students starting their studies in September 2020 who accept an offer through Clearing and Adjustment or are late offer holders.
+These awards are for Home fee-paying students starting their studies in September 2021 who accept an offer through Clearing and Adjustment or are late offer holders.

 You must meet all of the criteria below to be eligible to apply: